New Jersey Juvenile Defense Attorney

 Unlike adult criminal cases, where the defendant is required to appear in the county or municipality in which the alleged offense occurred, juvenile cases are typically heard and decided in the county in which the juvenile resides.
 In other words, if you allegedly committed a crime in Essex County, but you are a resident of Passaic County, your case will likely be heard in the Family Division of the Passaic County Superior Court.
 There are certain exceptions when the State will file a motion to adjudicate the case in the county where the alleged offense occurred, but this is not standard procedure.

-Are You Entitled to a Trial by Jury
+Are You Entitled to a Bench Trial

 The Legal Standard in Juvenile Criminal Cases